-Australia’s sole traders and micro-companies sector is on fire.
+Australia’s sole trader and micro-companies sector is on fire.
 This article from the Australian mentions that the number of people whose title is managing director has grown by 39% between Feb and August of 2020.
 This extreme amount of new micro-businesses opening up during the same year as the worst pandemic in a century means that there’s a constant requirement for financing.
 This trend has continued into 2022, with a 2.0% or 50,057 increase in the number of businesses through Q1.

 With the advancement of technology, a sole trader or a micro-business can mean a lot of things.
 It’s a far more diverse definition than before.
 A business owner doesn’t necessarily have to hire many employees to get rather sophisticated jobs done.
-While the majority of Australian sole businesses are small local businesses, some of them are operating internationally facing online businesses or stores.
+While the majority of Australian sole businesses are small local businesses, some of them are operating internationally with worldwide facing online businesses or stores.

-When you apply for a sole trader business loan you could use the funds for any use just like a limited company applying for the same type of loan.
+When you apply for a sole trader business loan you can use the funds for any business use-case, just like a limited company applying for the same type of loan.

-These are the most common reason to borrow money as a sole trader or a micro-business in Australia:
+These are the most common reasons to borrow money as a sole trader or micro-business in Australia:

 - Replacing a defective piece of equipment or vehicle